 - Performance analysis of cathodic protection systems for efficient corrosion management

 - Lessons learnt from existing wind farms: external and internal monopile corrosion

-- CP performance and corrosion monitoring to manage asset integrity
+- Advances in CP performance and corrosion monitoring to manage asset integrity

 - Update on new guidelines and standards for offshore wind corrosion protection to comply with latest requirements